eddwebster/eddwebster/README.md

 I'm a Data Analysis and Visualisation specialist currently working for <a href="https://www.cityfootballgroup.com/" target="_blank">City Football Group</a>.
 I am enthusiastic about football analytics, data science, machine learning, and applied AI.
 My GitHub profile contains my publicly available projects, mostly regarding football analytics, created using Python or visualised in Tableau.

 Check out my <a href="https://github.com/eddwebster/football_analytics" target="_blank">football_analytics</a> repo for a collection of football analytics projects, data, and analysis that I have created, with links to publicly available resources in the football analytics community.

+Full details of my previous employment experience and examples of my publicly available data analysis can be found on my <a href="https://www.linkedin.com/in/eddwebster/" target="_blank">LinkedIn profile</a>, <a href="https://github.com/eddwebster/" target="_blank">GitHub</a>, <a href="https://public.tableau.com/profile/edd.webster#!/" target="_blank">Tableau Public profile</a>, and downloadable <a href="/downloads/EddWebsterCV.pdf" download>PDF CV</a>.
 </p>

 ![Edd's Github Stats](https://github-readme-stats.vercel.app/api?username=eddwebster&show_icons=true&theme=vue-dark)